-This Circular describes in detail the six standard tests used at the National Bureau of Standards in the testing of watches and chronometers.
-These tests consist in four tests for pocket watches, namely, Class A; Class B; Railroad Precision; and Business Precision; a test for stop watches of various grades; and a test for ship chronometers.
-Information is given regarding the use and care of a watch, watch sizes, watch jewels, watch-testing machines, standard time zones and time signals.
-Directions and general information for the submittal of timepieces for test are also given.
+This circular describes in detail six standard tests for watches and chronometers adopted by the National Bureau of Standards.
+These tests consist of four tests for pocket watches-namely, "class A," "class B," "railroad precision," and "business precision"-a short test for stop watches, and a short test for chronometers.
+Suggestions regarding the use and care of a watch, a list of official stations which send out radio time signals, information regarding standard time and standard time sones, directions for the submittal of timepieces for test, and other items of general information are also given.